HareKrishnan07/HareKrishnan07/README.md

 ## 🚀 About Me

-I'm a passionate learner who just finished 12th grade and will be starting college in 4 months.
+I'm a passionate learner who just finished 12th grade and will be starting college in a few months.
 i'm intersted in Coding and DSA.

 - 🧠 Currently learning **C++, Python, SQL,JAVA** (Basics + OOP)